Foundations of Philosophy

 Moodle Readings (Moodle)

-Reading Response Participation (10%): For each class reading, I will be handing out a set of guided reading questions to help guide you through our sometimes very difficult reading.
+Reading Response Participation (10%): For each class reading, I will post a set of guided reading questions on moodle to help guide you through our sometimes very difficult reading.
 Included at the bottom of these reading questions will be one or two reflection questions.
-While you are expected to look over the guided reading questions for each reading as you prepare for class, you are NOT required to submit a written answer for every reflection question.
-Rather, I ask that you respond to 8 different prompts for readings in 8 different weeks throughout the semester.
-In order to count, responses must be turned in at the beginning of the class in which the text in question is discussed.
-I will accept only one response per week.
+While you ARE expected to look over the guided reading and reflection questions for each reading as you prepare for class, you are NOT required to submit a written answer for every reflection question.
+Rather, I ask that you respond to 8 different reflection prompts for readings in 8 different weeks throughout the semester.
+Responses should be submitted via the Moodle reading discussion board prior to the class meeting for which the reading is assigned.
+Only one response per week will be counted.

-Critical Evaluations should be 400 words.
+Argument analyses should not exceed 400 words.
 It should be extremely difficult to fit everything within this word limit.
 Responses will be graded out of 20.
-I will be looking for the three elements described above.
 A score of 18-20 indicates that the response exceeds expectations, a 16-17 meets expectations, and 15 or below does not meet expectations.
-Please write your name, date, and word count on the top of your response.
-Evaluations are due in class on the assigned due date.
+Analyses are due in class on the assigned due date.
 Late responses will not be accepted.

-Mid-Term Exam 1 (20%): A short exam focused on the central problem of epistemology, basic logic, and common logical fallacies.
+Mid-Term Exam 1 (20%): This exam will focus on the central problem of epistemology, basic logic, and common logical fallacies.

 Final Grade Distribution